 Since the advent of the Internet, Internet users have always faced one challenge or the other.
 One of such problems is the fact that it's hard for users to trust any code that is published on the Internet.
 Users can't do without downloading software from the Internet to their computers regularly.
 Some software can contain threats or malicious programs that put the information and the security of users at risk.

 The developers can nullify this threat by digitally signing every software before making them available for download by Internet users.
 When software is signed, it's easier for users to verify its origin, as well as verify that it has not been altered or tampered with in any way.

-With a code signing certificate, it's possible for you to sign code while making use of a private and public key (a similar method to the one used by SSH and SSL).
+With a Microsoft code signing certificate, it's possible for you to sign code while making use of a private and public key (a similar method to the one used by SSH and SSL).
 When the certificate is requested, a public/private key pair is generated.
 This private key remains on the machine of the applicant and never gets sent to the certificate provider.
-When the public key is requested by the by the provider, it is sent, and then the provider will issue a certificate.
+When the public key is requested by the provider, it is sent, and then the provider will issue a certificate.

 The types of code signing that are accepted to be most advanced are known as "extended validation code signing certificates."
 The reason they are rated so highly is that they deal with two of the most common loopholes exploited by the developers of malware to propagate their malicious code - poor private key protection and weak identity verification processes.

-The former is achieved through the adoption of a two-factor authentication – the private key is encrypted on the token and stored on a USB dongle.
+The former is achieved through the adoption of two-factor authentication – the private key is encrypted on the token and stored on a USB dongle.
 It will be impossible for those who don't have the physical device to sign code using your code signing certificate.

 Although the USB key offers the best protection possible, it may still not be very convenient to use it in the company, as there's a chance that the dongle will be passed among members and can get lost in the process.
 Also, we recommend that you do not copy, clone, duplicate USB dongle as it's not a practice that falls on the right side of the manufacturers’ ToS.